bridgetownrb/bridgetown/bridgetown-website/src/_docs/index.md

 Still stuck?
 [Please reach out to the Bridgetown community for support](/community).
 What might take you three hours to eventually figure out could take a mere 10 minutes with the right pointers!
 {% end %}

-Bridgetown comes with the `bridgetown` CLI tool as well as a few Rake tasks and Yarn scripts, so be sure to read up on the [command line usage documentation](/docs/command-line-usage).
+Bridgetown comes with the `bridgetown` CLI tool as well as a few Rake tasks and NPM scripts, so be sure to read up on the [command line usage documentation](/docs/command-line-usage).

 ## More About the Tech Specs